Saadet I Giray: Service in Turkey (1512–1524)

-As Khan 1524–1532
+Khan 1524–1532

 When Saadet's brother Mehmed I was killed at Astrakhan he was followed by his son Ğazı I Giray (r.
 1523–24).
 Gazy was unpopular with the Crimean nobles who sent to Istanbul to bring in Saadet.
 In April 1524 Saadet landed with Turkish troops, took the throne and killed Gazy.
 Saadet's nephew Gazy had reigned about six months.

 His initial policy was one of peace and consolidation.
 He found Crimea much weakened by the Nogai invasion.
 He sought to restore order, copied Turkish institutions, surrounded himself with Turkish officials, reorganized the army and for the first time introduced artillery.
 The nobles were not happy with his pro-Turkish policies.
 To get the support of the Shirin clan he married Shirin-Bek, the widow of his older brother Akhmed who had rebelled against Mehmed in 1519.
 He established peaceful relations with Astrakhan, tried to establish relations with the various Nogai Mirzas and unsuccessfully tried to mediate peace between Moscow and Kazan.

 Much of his reign was spent fighting his nephew, Mehmed's son Islam Giray, who constantly tried to take the Crimean throne.
 For this complex story see İslâm I Giray.

 He continued the traditional slave raids northward.
 In June 1524 he sent four Giray princes, Islam, Usbek, Buchek and Yantur to invade Lithuania.
 On the way back they were defeated by Cossacks while crossing the Dnieper.
 In late 1526 he led 30,000 men against Lithuania and took many captives and much booty.
 On the way back, on 27 January, they were completely defeated on the Olshanitsa River near Kiev by Lithuanians under Konstanty Ostrogski.
 In autumn 1527 Kalga Islam Giray led 40000 men against Russia, but they were blocked at the Oka River.
 The Russians chased them to the Don River and defeated several isolated groups.
-In the spring of 1532 Saadet and Turkish Janissaries besieged Cherkassy for one month.
+In the spring of 1532 Saadet and Turkish Janissaries unsuccessfully besieged Cherkassy for one month.

 The Shirins were a large noble clan who held the Kerch peninsula.
 In the autumn of 1531 they invited Saadet to their capital at Stary Krym planning to kill him.
 The conspiracy was led by Shirin Mirza Bakhtiyar-Beg and included Saadet's wife Shirin-Bek and his nephews Buchek and Yusuf Girai.
 Warned by two of the Shirins, Saadet arrived with Turkish janissaries and Sipahis armed with guns.
 He captured Stary Krym and the surrounding uluses, executed Bakhtiyar, Buchak, Yusuf and their sons and relatives, imprisoned Shirin-Bek and appointed a new Shirin ruler.
 Some of the surviving Shirins fled to Islam Gerai during his second revolt.